Table of Contents

 - Definition of Myocarditis

 - Classification of Myocarditis

 - Pathophysiology of Myocarditis

 - Review Questions

 Definition of Myocarditis

-Myocarditis is a term used to describe the process of the inflammation if myocardium, which is considered the contractile layer of the heart.
-Therefore, specific consequences may occur later on, such as heart failure.
+Myocarditis is the inflammation of the myocardium, which contains the contractile muscle layer of the heart.
+Progression of this inflammatory disease may lead to heart failure.

 Epidemiology of Myocarditis